HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="homepage-visible-words-rendered-by-percentile.png",
-  caption="Homepage Visible words rendered by percentile.", description="A distribution of rendered and visible content word counts on homepages.
+  caption="Home page Visible words rendered by percentile.", description="A distribution of rendered and visible content word counts on home pages.
 The median number of words rendered is 400 words on desktop and 364 words on mobile.
 There is a similar, yet smaller, number of words on mobile at the other percentiles above and below the median.
 At the 10th percentile, it’s 76 words on desktop and 69 words on mobile.
 At the 25th percentile, it’s 192 words and 174 words, respectively.
 At the 75th percentile, it’s 734 words and 678 words, respectively.
 And at the 90th percentile, it’s 1,260 words and 1,174 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1171813914&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
   )
 }}

 Rendered word count is the amount of visible words on a page after JavaScript has been executed.
-The median mobile homepage in 2024 contained 364 words, while the median desktop page had slightly more at 400 words.
-This was a small drop from the data in 2022 when the median was 366 words for mobile homepages and 421 words for desktop.
+The median mobile home page in 2024 contained 364 words, while the median desktop page had slightly more at 400 words.
+This was a small drop from the data in 2022 when the median was 366 words for mobile home pages and 421 words for desktop.

-Of note, the gap between mobile and desktop homepage word counts narrowed to just 36 words in 2024, compared to that of 55 words in 2022.
+Of note, the gap between mobile and desktop home page word counts narrowed to just 36 words in 2024, compared to that of 55 words in 2022.
 This suggests a marginally closer parity to the content served to mobile users.
 Google has completed the process of moving to a mobile-first indexing strategy, in which it primarily crawls and indexes pages with a mobile user-agent.
 It’s reasonable to conclude that this helped push a few remaining sites to offer their full content to mobile visitors.

 #### Inner Pages

 {{ figure_markup(
   image="inner-page-visible-words-rendered-by-percentile.png",
-  caption="Inner page Visible words rendered by percentile.", description="A distribution of rendered and visible content word counts on homepages.
+  caption="Inner page Visible words rendered by percentile.", description="A distribution of rendered and visible content word counts on home pages.
 The median number of words rendered is 333 words on desktop and 317 words on mobile.
 At the 10th percentile, it’s 76 words on desktop and 64 words on mobile.
 At the 25th percentile, it’s 159 words and 140 words, respectively.
 At the 75th percentile, it’s 659 words and 667words, respectively.
 And at the 90th percentile, it’s 1,219 words and 1,306 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=717477318&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"